-If you’ve been injured on the job, your employer’s Workers’ Compensation insurance company may offer a clincher agreement or full and final release.
-This quick settlement may seem like a great solution now – but the decision to accept should not be made hastily.
+Did you get injured on the job?
+Your employer’s Workers’ Compensation insurance company may offer a clincher agreement or full and final release.
+This quick settlement can seem like a great solution now – but the decision to accept this workers’ compensation settlement agreement should not be made hastily.

 Here at Hoffman Law Firm, our South Carolina Workers’ Compensation attorneys can help you consider your options – and choose the one that’s best for your future and your family.